“When diet is wrong, medicine is of no use. When diet is correct, medicine is of no need.” —Ayurvedic Proverb

-- Cumin: It has carminative properties and releases gas.
+- Cumin: It has carminative (flatulence-reducing) properties.
 The seeds are said to enhance the quality and the performance of digestive enzymes, which helps with improving poor digestion and Vata digestive disorders.

 - Fennel: Renowned for its ability to stimulate the appetite, strengthen digestion, and provide a comfortable post-meal experience.